seanko16/cybersecurity-portfolio/Cloud-Labs/Module-02-Course-03.md

 - IT automation tools for security configuration management
 - Guide to web application security scanning
 - Identify vulnerabilities and remediation techniques
-- Test your knowledge: Vulnerability remediation and posture management

 ## 🛡️ Security Program for Small Businesses
 - Studied the essential steps for building a security program: